art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 ### Compatibility
 - [WARS - Weapon Addition and Replacement Suite](https://www.nexusmods.com/fallout4/mods/73478) conflicts with the Mantella Mod esp.
 - Mantella requires **Windows 10 / 11** (it is yet unconfirmed whether it works on Windows 7)
+- [Quick Trade](https://www.nexusmods.com/fallout4/mods/16229) & [What's Your Name](https://www.nexusmods.com/fallout4/mods/25321) will conflict with Mantella's alternate activation hotkey (H).
+You can remove this hotkey activation in Mantella's holotape [-> Main Settings -> Remove conversation activation option] to resolve the conflict.

 ### Fallout4
 ```{admonition} Warning